jharwell/sierra/docs/src/plugins/platform/argos/index.rst

 ARGoS provides its own random seed mechanism under ``<experiment>`` which SIERRA uses to seed each experiment. :term:`Project` code should use this mechanism or a similar random seed generator manager seeded by the same value so that experiments can be reproduced exactly.
+See:

+- :ref:`tutorials/project/expdef-template`

+- :ref:`plugins/platform/argos`

 By default SIERRA does not overwrite its generated random seeds for each experiment once generated; you can override with ``--no-preserve-seeds``.
-See :ref:`tutorials/project/template-input-file` and :ref:`req/exp` for details on the format of the provided seed.